Azure/azure-sphere-samples/Samples/AvnetMethaneClick/README.md

 ### Sensors

-* Reads the Starter Kit on-board sensors
+* Reads the ADC value from a Methane Click Board
-   * LSM6DSO: 3D Accelerometer and 3D Gyro sensor
-   * LPS22HH: Barometric pressure sensor
-   * ALS-PT19: Ambient light sensor

 ### Button Features

 The Avnet Starter Kit includes two user buttons, ButtonA and ButtonB